Trapped Between Two Rocks at the End of the World

 Rachel cringes remembering the voicemail.
 Why did I have to scare Iskra like that?

 At the dead end in front of Rachel, three vacant houses, 65, 66, and 67 Karst Cliff Street– identical in every way– surround the lone TV in the cul-de-sac.
 By the curb of each house stands a single, barren tree.
 Realty signs in front of the houses rattle in the gusts of wind that descend upon the cul-de-sac.
 An abandoned SUV is parked at one end of the round with a for sale sign in its windshield.
 Dividing the cul-de-sac from the rest of the street is a sinkhole, which Rachel is able to jump across.
-Crumbs of road break and fall into the hole in Rachel’s wake.
+Crumbs of road break and fall into the hole in Rachel’s wake, but she doesn’t notice.

 “Inevitable?
 Merciful, my friend,” the movie continues as Rachel pads gently to the TV and plops down in front of it.
 She left the TV on since last weekend and on it played– no one there to turn it off.
 A thin layer of brown leaves coats the top of the TV.
 They lift and fall in the breeze.
 “Merciful.”